potato-gang/NahamconCTF/SaaS/README.md

 We can now combine everything into following exploit:
 1. mmap() a region for our shellcode (must be executable)
 2. Write our shellcode into the region
-3. mmap() a region for the ```struct sigaction``` with the following values:
+3. mmap() a region for the ```struct sigaction```
+4. Write the following values into it:
   - ```k_sa_handler``` = shellcode
   - ```sa_flags``` = 0
   - ```sa_restorer``` = shellcode (but doesn't matter really)
   - ```sa_mask``` = 0
-4. Install the signal handler
+5. Install the signal handler
-5. Deliver the signal
+6. Deliver the signal
-6. ???
+7. ???
-7. Profit
+8. Profit

 See [exploit.py](./exploit.py) for a concrete implementation.